gotoz/runq/README.md

 Runq can write the container environment variables in a file named `/.runqenv` placed in the root directory of the container.
 This might be useful for containers running Systemd as entry point.
-This feature can be enabled globally by configuring `--runqenv` in [/etc/docker/daemon.json](test/testdata/daemon.json) or for a single container via the environment variable `RUNQ_RUNQENV`.
+This feature can be enabled globally by configuring `--runqenv` in [/etc/docker/daemon.json](test/testdata/daemon.json) or for a single container by setting the environment variable `RUNQ_RUNQENV` to a true value.

 ## runq Components
 ```